Peter Reesor: Reesor family emigration

 In 1804, Peter Reesor led a larger group of Pennsylvania Dutch Mennonite families on the long journey to Upper Canada for settlement along the Rouge River.
 Peter had chosen Lot 4, on Concession 9 (five acres of land) on the Little Rouge River for his own homestead.
-His brother-in-law Abraham Stouffer settled further north and founded the community of Stouffville.
+His brother-in-law and cousin Abraham Stouffer settled further north and founded the community of Stouffville.
 The first task of the pioneer families was to clear large numbers of trees in preparation for farming.
 At the time, pioneers only had axes and hand saws to cut down the three to four foot diameter maple and pine trees.
 This was very dangerous work.
 In 1806, shortly after arriving in Canada, Christian Reesor (Peter's father) was killed by a falling tree.
 After a few years of tree clearing there was enough land to start farming wheat.
 Initially they would take their wheat and travel miles to a grist mill to be turned into flour.
 But Peter Reesor, like his brother-in-law Abraham Stouffer, was both a farmer and miller.
 Soon Reesor had built a saw mill and a grist mill on the Little Rouge River, and by 1850 he and his son Peter Jr. had acquired a third mill as well.
 Another son, Abraham Reesor, became a co-founder of the hamlet of Altona, where he constructed two mills in 1850.
 A third son, Samuel, is considered the founding minister of the Cedar Grove Mennonite Church.
 Daughter Esther married Captain William Armstrong, joined the Anglican Church, and together they operated a distillery and hotel in the Village of Markham and established the Markham Fair.
 A nephew, David Reesor, became well known as a Lieutenant-Colonel of the Reserve Militia in York (against his pacifist Mennonite tradition—he became a Methodist) and was appointed to the Senate of Canada.